Sean-Dickey-thycotic-com/ssi-docs/openshift/secretserver.md

 ENTRYPOINT ["tss-injector-svc", "-cert", "tss.pem", "-key", "tss.key", "-roles", "roles.json" ]
 ```

-__Note:__ The `tss-injector` image on Docker Hub does not include these references, however the Docker Hub image reference (`thycotictc/openshift:latest`) in the Deployment below already includes the above configuration.
+>**Note**: The `tss-injector` image on Docker Hub does not include these references, however the Docker Hub image reference (`thycotictc/openshift:latest`) in the Deployment below already includes the above configuration.

 ## The Deployment